5 steps to becoming a data literate leader

 What’s common to these businesses are data literate leaders.
 Leaders who see the potential for data-driven disruption, and know how to take action.

 But, it shouldn’t just be leaders of disruptive tech companies that place a value on data literacy.
 Across all sectors the business case for data literacy is clear.
 Recent research has shown that organisations that have formal data literacy programmes are amongst the top performing businesses in their sectors, with a direct financial impact of up to $500m.
 But only 1 in 5 businesses has a formal data literacy programme.
 That’s a compelling case for getting started.
 And, there are some easy steps you can take.

 “We’re entering a new world in which data may be more important than software.

 These steps focus on simple activity and practical tools you can use to first address your own data literacy, then find ways for data to make a strategic impact on your organisation.

 1. Realise what data literacy means to you

 Data literacy isn’t about turning everyone into data analysts.
-Like others, we’ve found that data literacy is context and role-specific which is why we use the Open Data Insitute‘s high-level definition of data literacy.
+Like others, we’ve found that data literacy is context and role-specific which is why, whilst working at he Open Data Insitute AI Author Ellen Broad and I came up with this, high-level definition of data literacy.